 - Exchange information.
 Exchange contact information with the other drivers and any witnesses at the scene.
 Witnesses don’t have to share information, so don’t pressure them.

 - Take Photographs.
 If you’re able, try to take multiple photographs of the accident scene.
 Use your phone or camera to take pictures of your vehicle and any other cars that were involved.
 You may need them later.

 - Get medical help.
 If you are hurt, make sure to get seek medical attention as soon as possible.
 Follow the doctor’s orders, and keep them on file.
 You will likely need them when you talk to the insurance company.

 - Call your insurance company.
 After you’ve called the police and assessed the damage, you’ll need to call your insurance company.
 Ask if your policy covers out-of-state towing and auto repair.
 Your insurance company will likely have a list of recommended auto repair shops to fix the damage.

 - Call an attorney in your own state first.
 You will ultimately want to hire an attorney from the state in which the accident occurred.
 Still, we recommend you call a car accident attorney in your home state first.
 They can serve as your connection to home as you begin the process of searching for an out-of-state attorney.

 Which State Laws Apply?

-If you’re planning on taking a road trip this summer, add 314-444-4444 to your phone.
+If you’re planning on taking a road trip this summer, please contact Schultz & Myers Personal Injury Lawyers.
 We can be your connection to home.
-Call us anytime.